 Guaranteeing the Longevity of the New Roof

 Congratulations, your new roof is finished!
 Here are some simple steps that will guarantee that it lasts longer.
 When the vehicle is not in use, cover it with the RV cover.
+Never use a pressure washer to wash your RV roof.
 Try to not park your vehicle under plants with fruits and pollen – residue from them sticks to the rubber, especially EPDM.
 Clean it often and check the water sealing every few months – it can stick out with time.
 We hope you enjoy your new roof.
 Happy camping!